Hardware-Agnostic Modeling of Quantum Side-Channel Leakage via Conditional Dynamics and Learning from Full Correlation Data: Acknowledgments

 \section{Acknowledgments}

 An earlier version of this work was presented at the 3rd annual Quantum Computer Cybersecurity Symposium in October 2025; we thank Jakub Szefer for the invitation and further thank the many participants at the symposium for their insights and feedback.
-BB, AT and PE acknowledge support by the Austrian Federal Ministry of Education, Science, and Research via the Austrian Research Promotion Agency (FFG) through Quantum Austria project QUICHE (No.\ 914033).
+BB, AT and PE acknowledge support by the Austrian Federal Ministry of Education, Science, and Research via the Austrian Research Promotion Agency (FFG) through the Quantum Austria project QUICHE (No.\ 914033).
 KB acknowledges support by the NSF under award No.~2239498, NASA under award No.~80NSSC25K7051 and the Sloan Foundation under award No.~G-2023-21102.
+This project is co-funded by the European Union (Quantum Flagship project ASPECTS, Grant Agreement No. 101080167).

+We derive Eq.~\eqref{eq:delta-envelope} for the controlled-rotation example under the \emph{marginal-only} observation model.
+We assume that Eve re-initializes \(E\) in \(\ket{0}\), measures \(E\) in the \(Z\)-basis after each interaction, and discards temporal correlations.
+The interaction is